mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 This type of bias is amusingly called *Convenience Bias*.
 Did you visit the supermarket that was conveniently in your area?

 So do not forget the topic of Blocking.
-Wouldn't it be wise to choose supermarkets in a variety of neughborhoods with differing socio-economic strata.
+Wouldn't it be wise to choose supermarkets in a variety of neighborhoods with differing socio-economic strata.

 **Consider Learning**: